Genius/rack/README.md

 Default to 65536 characters (4 kiB in worst case).

-### multipart_part_limit
+### multipart_file_limit

-The maximum number of parts a request can contain.
+The maximum number of parts with a filename a request can contain.
 Accepting too many part can lead to the server running out of file handles.

 The default is 128, which means that a single request can't upload more than